Step Fwd IT Logo

-Business Email Compromise: The Silent Threat Targeting Your Organization
+Business Email Compromise: The Silent Threat Targeting Your Organisation

-In today’s digital age, email has become an indispensable communication tool for businesses.
-However, with the rise of cybercrime, organizations face an increasing threat known as Business Email Compromise (BEC).
-BEC scams target businesses of all sizes, aiming to deceive employees into transferring funds, revealing sensitive information, or initiating fraudulent activities.
-In this blog post, we will explore what Business Email Compromise is, its common techniques, and essential steps to protect your organization from falling victim to these costly scams.
+Email is an essential communication tool for businesses.
+However, with the rise of cybercrime, organisations face a growing threat called Business Email Compromise (BEC).
+BEC scams target businesses of all sizes to deceive employees into transferring funds, revealing sensitive information, or initiating fraudulent activities.
+In this blog post, we will explore Business Email Compromise, its common techniques, and vital steps to protect your organisation from falling victim to these costly scams.

 Understanding Business Email Compromise

-Business Email Compromise refers to a type of cyberattack where fraudsters gain unauthorized access to a company’s email accounts, typically by exploiting human vulnerabilities rather than technical weaknesses.
-These scams are sophisticated and often involve impersonating executives, suppliers, or clients to deceive employees and manipulate them into taking unauthorized actions.
+Business Email Compromise refers to a type of cyberattack in which fraudsters gain unauthorised access to a company's email accounts, usually by exploiting human vulnerabilities rather than relying on technical weaknesses.
+These scams are sophisticated and frequently involve impersonating executives, suppliers, or clients to deceive employees and manipulate them into taking unauthorised actions.

 Scamwatch data revealed that businesses of all sizes were targets.
 Small and micro businesses incurred a staggering $13.7 million in losses due to scams.
 This was a surge of 95% from 2021, with BEC emerging as the primary contributing factor.